ViaScientific/vfdocs/docs/ViaFoundry/profile.md

 * **Bitbucket Credentials:** To utilize SSH Key pairs for importing and updating Bitbucket repositories, you need to follow these steps:

-    1. In Via Foundry, navigate to your profile by clicking on your avatar and selecting "Profile."
+    - In ViaFoundry:
+        1. Log in to your ViaFoundry account and go to the "Profile" section.
-    2. Go to the "SSH Keys" tab within your profile.
+        2. Select the "SSH Keys" tab and click on the "Add SSH Key" button.
-    3. Create a new key pair by generating a new SSH key.
+        3. Enable the "Create new keys" option and click on the "Generate Keys" button.
+        4. Copy the generated Public Key and click the "Submit" button.
+        5. Navigate to the "Repositories" tab and select the SSH key you just added while creating an account.
+    - In Bitbucket:
+        1. Open Bitbucket and select the desired repository.
+Click on the "Repository Settings" option.
+Look for the "Access Keys" option and click on it.
-    4. Open Bitbucket and access your Personal settings by clicking on your avatar.
+        2. If you prefer to give global access Open Bitbucket and access your Personal settings by clicking on your avatar.
+Within Bitbucket, select "SSH keys".
-    5. Within Bitbucket, select "SSH keys" and click on the "Add key" button.
+        3. Click on the "Add key" button.
+        4. Copy the public key that was generated in ViaFoundry.
-    6. Copy the generated public key from Via Foundry (DolphinNext) and paste it into the SSH Key field in Bitbucket.
+        5. Paste the copied public key into the "SSH Key" field in Bitbucket.
-    7. Finally, make sure to select the used SSH key in the window within Via Foundry.

-By following these steps, you will successfully configure the SSH Key pairs between Via Foundry and Bitbucket, allowing you to manage your repositories seamlessly.
+By following these steps, you will have successfully created and linked the SSH key pair between ViaFoundry and Bitbucket.
+This will allow you to create and update repositories in Bitbucket using the SSH keys from ViaFoundry.

 ## Change Password